segmentio/segment-docs/src/connections/destinations/catalog/salesforce-dmp/index.md

 will not affect settings in Segment and vice versa.
 Therefore, it is important to ensure that SFDMP and Segment settings do not conflict.

-SFDMP has its own property whitelisting and blacklisting rules.
-For example, you could set up a blacklist rule in SFDMP.
-This means that Salesforce will accept any attributes save for those that have been explicitly blacklisted in their system.
+SFDMP has its own property allow-listing and block-listing rules.
+For example, you could set up a block-list rule in SFDMP.
+This means that Salesforce will accept any attributes except those that have been explicitly added to the block-list in their system.

-A whitelist works the opposite way.
-Setting up a whitelist rule means that SFDMP will not accept any attributes that have not been explicitly whitelisted in their system.
+An allow-list works the opposite way.
+Setting up an allow-list rule means that SFDMP will not accept any attributes that have not been explicitly added to the allow-list in their system.

 If you map Segment properties in your Segment settings, remember that you must also adjust your SFDMP settings appropriately to ensure that SFDMP will accept your mapped properties.

-Say you map property `price` in your Segment settings to SFDMP page attribute `price`.
-If you have a whitelist set up in SFDMP and have not whitelisted the attribute `price` in SFDMP, the expected behavior is that Pixel.gif calls to SFDMP will not include the `price` attribute.
+For example, imagine you the map property `price` in your Segment settings to SFDMP page attribute `price`.
+If you have an allow-list set up in SFDMP but haven't yet added the `price` attribute to the allow-list in SFDMP, the expected behavior is that Pixel.gif calls to
+SFDMP will not include the `price` attribute.
 Remember, mapping the property within Segment's dashboard will not override your SFDMP's internal account settings.
 If this is the case, adjust your SFDMP settings or contact your